s11ngh/cs317/search/README.md

 Pacman lives in a shiny blue world of twisting corridors and tasty round treats.
 Navigating this world efficiently will be Pacman's first step in mastering his domain.

-The simplest agent in `searchAgents.py` is called the `GoWestAgent`, which always goes West (a trivial reflex agent).
+The simplest agent in `pacmanAgents.py` is called the `GoWestAgent`, which always goes West (a trivial reflex agent); review the code for the `class GoWestAgent(Agent)`.
 This agent can occasionally win:

     python pacman.py --layout testMaze --pacman GoWestAgent